 Which Devices Have the Biggest Impact on Sleep Quality?

-The Consequences of Sleep Deprivation for Teens
+Consequences of Sleep Deprivation for Teens

 Sleep deprivation during adolescence can cause problems with mood, emotion, and academic performance.
-Teens who don’t sleep well are more likely to have problems with their peers, and chronic sleep loss can lead to a weakened immune system and some mental health conditions.
+Teens experiencing fragmented sleep are more likely to have interpersonal issues with their peers, and chronic sleep loss can lead to a weakened immune system and some mental health conditions.
 Sleep loss also leads to increased tiredness during the day, which can be very dangerous for young drivers.

 Tips for Adolescent Screen Time and Sleep

 - Set boundaries for screen time: Agree on a “screen curfew” and encourage your teen to reduce screen use earlier in the day when possible.
 Decide where to charge smartphones, ideally outside of the teen’s bedroom.

 - Practice good sleep hygiene: Keep your teen’s bedroom cool, dark, and quiet.
 Dim screens, choose night modes, and switch to warm household lighting in the lead-up to bedtime.

 - Support mental wellness: Create a calming bedtime routine to replace screen use, including activities such as reading or chatting.
 Listen to your teen’s worries, such as the fear they might be missing out on social updates, and find ways to work solutions into the media plan.